- Cyber incident signs

 Implement multi-factor authentication: This adds an extra layer of security.

-Regularly backup data: Store backups in a secure, offsite location.
+Regularly back up data: Store backups in a secure, off-site location.

 Yes, there are intrusion detection systems (IDS), security information and event management (SIEM) solutions, and endpoint detection and response (EDR) tools that can help identify and respond to suspicious activities.